 Private classes can be an excellent way to augment your studio’s regular recurring class schedule with higher-end clientele or those that aren’t comfortable yet in a group environment.
 These classes can be targeted towards individuals, couples, small groups, or even corporate offerings and retreats.

 Retailing products is an amazing way to maximize your revenue and value delivered to each student.
 You already have the foot traffic, and they’re already buying clothes and gear somewhere, right?
 With more supportive communities in today's economy than ever, give your customers a way to show support for you.
 The key is to make it super easy for them to browse and purchase in the studio and online.
-If you're looking for an easy and affordable way to get into retail, check out some of the Rheos Gear Starter Kits at the bottom of this page.
+If you're looking for an easy and affordable way to get into retail, check out some of the wholesale floating sunglasses packages.

 Last but not least, in a $27B annual and growing yoga industry, it’s not enough to just have a great studio, you need to have a great business.
 There is too much competition to hope for the best.
 Build a culture within your team to help customers feel welcome and demonstrate the value of what yoga, and specifically your, studio can do for them.
 When they’re ready, don’t be afraid to ask them to be customers.

 Looking for more content like this?
 Join our mailing list for stories, news and discounts exclusively for our Water Junky Community.

 Not all sunglasses are created equal — especially when it comes to fly fishing.
 Read the guide to find the best lenses and fit for your fly fishing trip.